amoe/figshare-uploader/README.md

 ## Install

-Currently there's a .dmg file for Mac, a portable zip for Windows, and Linux users have to build it yourselves.
+* *Mac*: There is currently a .dmg file.
+This is built on an Intel Mac.
+There's no native build for Apple Silicon yet, I do not have access to this hardware.
+* There's a portable .zip file for Windows machines.
+* Linux users must build it yourself.

 Linux is the primary testing and development platform.

 ## Limitations